embeditelectronics/PiSoC-Schematic/Readme.txt

-RPiSoC Schematic
+PiSoC Schematic
 ----------------

-Includes schematic, board layout, and gerbers for the RPiSoC.
+Includes Eagle schematic and board layout for the PiSoC.

-They were made in Eagle 6.6

-Copyright (c) 2014, Embedit Electronics
+Copyright (c) 2015, Embedit Electronics

 This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 License.
 You can view a copy of it here: http://creativecommons.org/licenses/by-sa/3.0/us/